STRINGSTRING

 Score

-TRPA1Transient receptor potential cation channel subfamily A member 1; Receptor-activated non-selective cation channel involved in detection of pain and possibly also in cold perception and inner ear function.
-Has a central role in the pain response to endogenous inflammatory mediators and to a diverse array of volatile irritants, such as mustard oil, cinnamaldehyde, garlic and acrolein, an irritant from tears gas and vehicule exhaust fumes.
-Is also activated by menthol (in vitro).
-Acts also as a ionotropic cannabinoid receptor by being activated by delta(9)-tetrahydrocannabinol (THC), the [...]
+TRPA1Transient receptor potential cation channel subfamily A member 1; Receptor-activated non-selective cation channel involved in pain detection and possibly also in cold perception, oxygen concentration perception, cough, itch, and inner ear function.
+Shows 8-fold preference for divalent over monovalent cations.
+Has a central role in the pain response to endogenous inflammatory mediators and to a diverse array of irritants, such as allylthiocyanate (AITC) from mustard oil or wasabi, cinnamaldehyde, diallyl disulfide (DADS) from garlic, and acrolein, an irritant from tears gas and vehicule [...]
 (1119 aa)

 Predicted Functional Partners: